timcharper/git_osx_installer/README.md

 # Changes / Recent updates

+## 2014-12-21

+Mavericks builds have been published to address issues running `git gui`.
+Going forward, `Snow Leopard` and `Mavericks` builds will be published.

 ## 2014-12-20

 32-bit builds for Snow Leopard (and later) are back.
 These were created on a 64-bit installation of Mac OS X Snow Leopard.